Neighborhood Info Without The Neighborhood Drama. Learn more

 Cutting and Fitting Boards

-Cut the decking boards to since before installing.
-It’s helpful and saves time to make all cuts at once and dry-fit the boards to ensure proper fit.
+Cut the decking boards before beginning installation.
+It’s helpful and saves time to make all cuts at once and dry-fit the boards to make sure they fit properly.
 That way, you can make any necessary adjustments before the final installation.

 Installing Decking Boards